alexanderduring/php-ember-db/README.md

 #### Examples

-Query for all cars with more the 36 kw engine power:
+Query for all cars with more than 36 kw engine power:

 ```php
 $filter = array('engine' => array(